-Our choice for the first plant species account for our garden was simple.
-It’s the plant that dominates all others and along with the small apple tree, is the one place we zone in on when bug hunting in the spring / summer.
-Our Hazel called Harry, shown here towards the end of storm Arwen (27th November 2021), but still managing to hang on to lots of its leaves.
+This is our Hazel called Harry, shown here towards the end of storm Arwen (27th November 2021), but still managing to hang on to lots of its leaves.

 Corylus avellana is native to the UK, and is by far the largest living organism within our small garden, probably around 20ft high.
 It’s not at all closely related to any other species growing in the garden and you would be looking at Class level before you could categorise it with anything else living with us.

-Back to the hazel though, what about its annual cycle.
-Well first off, our Harry is also Harriet, in that he is also a she or more scientifically speaking Hazel is monoecious (each tree having both male and female flowering parts).
-However it is not able to self pollinate.
+The first thing we have to explain is that Harry is also Harriet, in that he is also a she or more scientifically speaking Hazel is monoecious (each tree having both male and female flowering parts).
+However for the record it is not able to self pollinate.

 The male catkins open around February before the tree is in leaf and releases pollen which is carried off by the wind.
 The receiving female flowers on a nearby tree will, once fertilised, result in the production of hazel nuts, which on our Harry are most often found in pairs or occasionally threes.